Install & first run

 Search

 Hit Ctrl + K from anywhere in the app to open the search panel.
-Type at least two characters; Fliporium full-text searches every message you've ever sent or received, across every peer and every booth, and ranks results by relevance.
+Type at least two characters; Fliporium full-text searches every message you've ever sent or received, across every peer and every room, and ranks results by relevance.
 Click a result to jump to that message in context.

 Backstage (settings)